Introductory Physics II (Revision 4)

 - Charging and Discharging of a Capacitors

-A compulsory lab component requires that students perform labs in a place of their choice using lab kit borrowed from Athabasca University Library, and some household items.
+A compulsory lab component requires that students perform labs in a place of their choice.
+Essential tools and equipment can be borrowed from the Athabasca University Science Lab, packaged in the Home Lab Kit.
+The student is expected to provide some additional common household materials.
 Lab evaluation is based on written reports about the experiments performed.

 To receive credit for PHYS 201, you must achieve a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent on the final examination.
 You must also get a total lab mark of at least a 50 percent to pass the course.
 The weighting of the composite grade is as follows: